 UKCTOCS Longitudinal Women’s Cohort

-Samples and data from the women who joined the United Kingdom Collaborative Trial of Ovarian Cancer Screening.
+Biobank of samples and data donated by the women who joined the United Kingdom Collaborative Trial of Ovarian Cancer Screening.

 What is this study about?